-The securitization framework of the Final Basel III Capital Rules applies to on- and off-balance sheet credit exposures that arise from a securitization transaction, or exposures that directly or indirectly reference a securitization exposure.
-Under the Final Basel III Capital Rules, a securitization is a transaction in which credit risk of one or more underlying exposures has been transferred to one or more third parties, where the credit risk associated with the underlying exposures has been separated into at least two transhes reflecting different levels of seniority, where performance of the securitization exposures depends on the performance of the underlying exposures and substantially all of the underlying exposures are financial exposures.
-We have exposure to securitizations that we have purchased, that we have originated, and that result from the transhing of credit risk in some of our commercial lending activities.
+The securitization framework of the Final Basel III Capital Rule applies to on- and off-balance sheet credit exposures that arise from a securitization transaction, or exposures that directly or indirectly reference a securitization exposure.
+Under the Final Basel III Capital Rule, a securitization is a transaction in which credit risk of one or more underlying exposures (substantially all of which need to be financial in nature) has been transferred to one or more third parties, where the credit risk associated with these underlying exposures has been separated into at least two tranches reflecting different levels of seniority and performance of the securitization transaction depends on the performance of these underlying exposures.
+We have exposure to securitizations that we have purchased, that we have originated, and that result from the tranching of credit risk in some of our commercial lending activities as discussed in more detail below.

-Note that the scope of securitizations for regulatory capital purposes is not directly comparable to the securitization information reported under U.S. GAAP in "Note 6-Variable Interest Entities and Securitizations" in our Q1 2015 Form 10-Q. For example, as an originator, we have primarily securitized credit card loans, which have provided a source of funding for us and enabled us to transfer a certain portion of the economic risk of the loan.
-We are deemed to be the primary beneficiary of all of our non-mortgage securitization trusts.
+Note that the scope of securitizations for regulatory capital purposes is not directly comparable to the securitization information reported under U.S. GAAP in "Note 6-Variable Interest Entities and Securitizations" in our Q1 2016 Form 10-Q. For example, as an originator, we have primarily securitized credit card loans, which have provided a source of funding for us and enabled us to transfer a certain portion of the economic risk of these loans.
+We are deemed to be the primary beneficiary of all of our non-mortgage securitization trusts under the applicable consolidation accounting guidance.
 Accordingly, all of these trusts have been consolidated in our financial statements, and we present the carrying amount of assets and liabilities on our consolidated balance sheets.
-These non-mortgage securitization trusts are not considered a securitization for regulatory capital purposes.
+Therefore, these non-mortgage securitization trusts are not considered a securitization for regulatory capital purposes.